-II.3.
+11.3.
 Human Resource Management System

-II.3.I.
+11.3.1.
 Recruitment Policies

-The municipality has a reviewed Recruitment and Selection Policy approval by Council.
+The municipality has an approved Recruitment and Selection Policy which is currently been reviewed.

-II.3.2.
+11.3.2.
 Skills Development

 Mogalakwena Municipality annually compiles a Works Skills Plan and submits it to LGSETA as required.
 Training and skills development is done according to the plan.
 The municipality also offers bursaries to its employees in terms of a Bursary Policy for personal development.